Brookmans Park: Gobions Estate

 Gobions estate was transferred to John More in 1397: the house renamed More Hall.
 Sir John More became the owner.

-Edward VI gave this estate to Queen Elizabeth 1 in 1550 by and it was returned to the More family by Mary Tudor in 1553.
+Edward VI gave this estate to the future Queen Elizabeth 1 in 1550 by and it was returned to the More family by Mary Tudor in 1553.

 Gubbins mansion stood north of Gobions Pond where the back gardens of The Grove meet the wood.

 More Hall later became known under many names such as Gobions.
 Its name has varied over the centuries and through many ownerships.

 It had reverted to Gubbens in the 17th century followed by Gubbins in the 18th.
 Originally the name came from Sir Richard Gobion in the twelfth century.

 The Gobions mansion was of such a fine quality with pleasure grounds designed by Charles Bridgeman, that it was visited by royalty.
 Now, virtually none of it remains, just a few scattered ruins.

 The Brokemans

-The Brokemans known as "Manor of Mimmshall" owned by John Brokeman (died 1415).
-Where the name Brookmans Park originated.
+The Brokemans, known as "Manor of Mimmshall" owned by John Brokeman (died 1415), is where the name Brookmans Park originated.